-1. TBIs Can Be Difficult to Identify
+1. Why Can TBI Be Difficult to Identify?

 A traumatic brain injury can result from any event that causes a head injury.
 An automobile or motorcycle accident are often the cause.
 But striking your head in a fall can also cause a TBI.

 TBIs are not always easy to identify.
 You may not recognize the symptoms as TBI related.
 Or the symptoms may take a longer time to show up.